 System-level design and optimisation of new transport solutions that balance environmental, economic and social factors.
 Founding member of the Energy Efficient Cities Initiative (EECi).

 Manufacturing, design and materials

 Ann Dowling has research collaborations with a number of companies.
 She led the University Gas Turbine Partnership, a collaboration between Rolls-Royce and the University of Cambridge, from 2001-14.

-Ann is a Fellow of the Royal Society, Royal Academy of Engineering and is a Foreign Member of the US National Academy of Engineering and of the French Academy of Sciences.
-She is an Honorary Fellow of the Institution of Mechanical Engineers and the Institution of Engineering Designers and the Institution of Engineering and Technology, and a Fellow of the Royal Aeronautical Society and of the Institute of Acoustics.
+Ann is a Fellow of the Royal Society, Royal Academy of Engineering and is a Foreign Member of the US and Chinese National Academies of Engineering and of the French Academy of Sciences.
+She is an Honorary Fellow of the Institution of Mechanical Engineers, the Institution of Engineering Designers and the Institution of Engineering and Technology, and a Fellow of the Royal Aeronautical Society and of the Institute of Acoustics.
 Ann was awarded the James Watt International Gold Medal by the Institution of Mechanical Engineers in 2016, and the Royal Medal by the Royal Society in 2019.
-She has an Honorary Doctorates from 21 universities including Oxford University, Imperial College London, Trinity College Dublin, the University of Kent and KTH Royal Institute of Technology Stockholm.
+She has an Honorary Doctorates from 21 universities including Oxford University, Imperial College London, Trinity College Dublin, KTH Royal Institute of Technology Stockholm and McGill University Canada.

-She was appointed CBE by the Queen for services to Mechanical Engineering in 2002, and DBE for services to Science in 2007, and was appointed to the Order of Merit by the Queen in December 2015.
+Ann was appointed CBE for services to Mechanical Engineering in 2002, DBE for services to Science in 2007, and was appointed to the Order of Merit by the Queen in December 2015.